jfecher/ante-website/content/blog/stable_mutable_refs.md

         x += 1
 ```

-The reason the code about would error for `!shared` reference is the `match tree` line where we'd have to be
+The reason the code above would error for `!shared` reference is the `match tree` line where we'd have to be
 able to project the shared reference into each variant's fields.
 If that were allowed, we could mutate `tree := Leaf 0`
 after `Branch l r ->` matches and cause `l` and `r` to be dangling.
 The fix for this is to clone `tree` before
 it is matched, but this would be very expensive for our `Tree` type!